Animal Rescue & Control

 Contacting Animal Rescue & Control

-Non-urgent questions about our field work, officers, Dangerous/Vicious Animal investigations, our contract with San Mateo County (incl. exclusions and response times), can be directed to
+Non-urgent Questions about the field work done by our officers such, as Dangerous/Vicious Animal investigations, or our contract with San Mateo County (incl. exclusions and response times), should be sent to PHS/SPCA Captain Jeff Christner at JeffC@phs-spca.org or 650-685-8505.

 Animal Rescue & Control van, livestock trailer, and Large Animal Rescue equipment